 Recent activity

-Production from North Africa averaged 35 kboepd for the period September to December 2024, contributing 12 kboepd to the Group’s 2024 production (2023: N/A).
-Egypt accounted for c.70% of the production, with contributions from the bp-operated West Nile Delta, which includes the Raven field, and the DISOUCO de facto operated Greater Disouq Area gas fields.
-The remaining production from North Africa came from the Reggane Nord onshore gas field in Algeria and the offshore Al Jurf oil field in Libya.
+Production from North Africa averaged 31 kboepd in 2025.
+Egypt accounted for c.70% of the production with contributions from the bp-operated West Nile Delta, which includes the Raven field, and the DISOUCO-operated Greater Disouq Area.

 For full details of our licence interests in North Africa, see our worldwide licence interests page.